 () If we reach a consensus, as a class, on whether and how to do so, we can consider replacing all or part of the final exam with oral presentations (either in a classroom or via zoom) of solved problems, with the members of each 3-person workgroup taking turns leading the discussion of how to solve each exam problem.
 The main complication is that every group of 2-3 students needs to schedule its own 2-hour exam block, ie we need to schedule about a dozen separate exam slots to cover all groups.
 (We can do it; it's just harder to schedule than a traditional exam.)
-This format was a nice fit for spring 2020, fall 2020, and spring 2021, so perhaps it can be updated to be a nice fit for fall 2021.
-Unless we unanimously decide to do otherwise, we will have a normal in-classroom closed-book final exam at the registrar's scheduled exam time: Monday, December 20, at 3pm.
+This format was a nice fit for spring 2020, fall 2020, spring 2021, as well as fall 2021.
+Unless we unanimously decide to do otherwise, we will have a normal in-classroom closed-book final exam at the registrar's scheduled exam time: (tbd).
+3pm.